dzolnai/VehicleICT/README.md

 4. Reboot the managed nodes, in order the configuration changes to take effect
 5. Go to http://manager-node:7180, and start the cluster services with the help of Cloudera Manager

-Note: steps 1-4 are automated by *start_cluster.sh*
+Note: steps 1-4 are automated by *start_cluster.sh*.

 ####Hibernating the cluster
 All you need to do is to stop the cluster services on the CM Console, then execute *hibernate_cluster.sh*, which shuts down the VMs, preserving the permanent disks.